 Kindergarten/Junior Appalachian Musicians Program/Middle School Drama

 Mr. Jonathan is a native North Carolinian.
 He received a B.A. in English Literature (Journalism minor) from Western Carolina University.
 He received his recording engineering certification from the Conservatory of Recording Arts & Sciences.
 He also studied Theater at the North Carolina School of the Arts and Education at Western Carolina University.
-He has collaborated with most of the grade levels, departments, and concentration areas of MDCS, and has served on various committees that support the whole school.
-However, Jonathan thinks Kindergarten is the bee’s knees.
+He thinks Kindergarten is the bee’s knees.

 Jonathan began working at MDCS in the autumn of 2003, becoming part of the Kindergarten Team for the 2004-2005 school year.
-He strengthens the Kindergarten Language Arts curriculum through storytelling, dramatic play, puppetry, writing, art, and music.
-Aside from directing years of Kindergarten Production Nights, Jonathan has produced an original Expedition-themed album of children’s music each year since 2005.
-The music is unique in that the lyrics and the vocal performances are by the Kindergarten class.
-The Kindergarten albums may be an acquired taste, might get worn out on summer trips, and are often “lost” by families needing a well-deserved break.
+He strengthens the Kindergarten curriculum through storytelling, dramatic play, puppetry, writing, art, and music.
+Aside from directing years of Kindergarten Production Nights, Jonathan has produced several Expedition-themed albums of children’s music.
+The music is unique in that the Kindergarteners write all the lyrics.

-Jonathan began teaching guitar at MDCS in 2004, eventually adding songwriting and recording.
-He has served as the Program Director for the Junior Appalachian Musicians of Swain County since 2005.
-J.A.M. meets after school at MDCS, instructing third-eighth graders in Traditional Mountain, Old Time, and American Folk Musics.
+Jonathan began teaching guitar at MDCS in 2004, eventually adding singing, recording, and other instruments.
+He has served as the Program Director for the Junior Appalachian Musicians of Swain County at MDCS since 2005.
+J.A.M. at MDCS meets after school, instructing third-eighth graders in Traditional Mountain, Old Time, and American Folk Musics.
 J.A.M. is supported by the N.C.
 Arts Council, a division of the Department of Cultural Resources.
-He has recently taken on Middle School Drama.
+He has also taught Middle School Drama and Music Production.

-Jonathan is a singer-songwriter, a musician, an electronic composer, and a veteran of too many bands to list.
+Jonathan is a singer-songwriter.
+He has written, arranged, performed, and/or engineered music in Chicago, Phoenix, Missouri, and North Carolina.
 He was co-producer of Smoky Mtn.
 Drum’n Bass.
-He has written, arranged, performed, dj’d, and/or engineered music in Chicago, Phoenix, Missouri, and North Carolina.
-He has collaborated for a decade in Jackson County’s own Moolah Temple $tringband (an old time meets electronic curio), on nine albums to-date (and one ballet).
+He has collaborated since 2001 in Jackson County’s own Moolah Temple $tringband (an old time meets electronic curio), on 10 albums to-date (and one ballet).
 His favorite author is Samuel Becket.
 Mr. Jonathan likes calling North Carolina home.